gazebosim/gz-msgs/tutorials/install.md

 Next Tutorial: \ref cppgetstarted

-These instructions are for installing only Ignition Messages.
+These instructions are for installing only Gazebo Messages.
 If you're interested in using all the Ignition libraries, check out this [Ignition installation](https://ignitionrobotics.org/docs/latest/install).

 We recommend following the Binary Installation instructions to get up and running as quickly and painlessly as possible.